Blennorea with inclusions. Blenorrhea in newborns Prognosis, consequences and complications

 2. Boil.

-3. Insist in a thermos for 40-50 minutes.
+3. Leave in a thermos for 40-50 minutes.

 4. Filter through 2-3 layers of gauze.

-"False croup" can be observed a) with influenza b) with measles d) with chickenpox e) with scarlet fever
+“False croup” can be observed a) with influenza b) with measles d) with chicken pox e) with scarlet fever

-According to Wallace's "rule of nines", 18% of the burned skin is c) each lower limb d) the anterior surface of the torso e) the posterior surface of the torso
+18% of the burned skin according to Wallace’s “rule of nines” is c) each lower limb d) the anterior surface of the body e) the posterior surface of the body

-9% of the burned skin according to Wallace's "rule of nines" is a) the head and neck b) each upper limb
+9% of the burned skin according to Wallace’s “rule of nines” is a) head and neck b) each upper limb

-Adenocarcinoma of the kidney most often metastasizes b) to the lungs
+Kidney adenocarcinoma most often metastasizes b) to the lungs

 Adrenergic drugs reduce intraocular pressure by a) vasoconstriction